Players, coaches, refs kneel for U.S. anthem as Jazz, Pelicans tip off NBA restart | CBC Sports

 Players and coaches from the New Orleans Pelicans and Utah Jazz knelt alongside one another before the first game of the NBA restart on Thursday night, an unprecedented image for the league in unprecedented times.

-Even the game referees took a knee during the pregame scene, which occurred with the teams lined up along the sideline nearest where "Black Lives Matter" was painted onto the court.
-The Los Angeles Lakers and Los Angeles Clippers were expected to also take some sort of action before the second game of the re-opening night doubleheader later Thursday.
+Even the game referees took a knee during the pregame scene, which occurred with the teams lined up along the sideline nearest where "Black Lives Matter" was painted on the court.
+The Los Angeles Lakers and Los Angeles Clippers were expected to also take some sort of action before the second game of the reopening night doubleheader later Thursday.

 "It's so important at this point for us to be unified and be able to peacefully protest many of the critical things that are going on in the country right now," Snyder said.